Triple-Net Lease Agreement

 Landlord Benefits

-• Removes uncertainty – Because the landlord doesn’t need to pay variable costs such as utilities and HVAC, they can expect to make the same income from the property each month.
+• Removes uncertainty – Because the landlord doesn’t need to pay variable costs such as utilities and HVAC, they can expect to earn a consistent income from the property.

 • Easier to manage – With all of the costs and maintenance on the tenant, the rental property is virtually duty free.

-• Typically long-term – The average NNN lease extends for ten (10) to twenty (20) years.
+• Typically long-term – The average NNN lease extends for 10 to 20 years.

 • Lower risk – An unexpected, costly repair to the property won’t interfere with the landlord’s earnings.